-And that, more than anything, is what Crossings aims to encourage: a use of the Gospel.
-In the text study method Lori walks us through on Wednesday you'll find six steps.
-The last of these is the one that invites us to imagine how the Gospel, working in us, might erupt in the kind of behavior Jesus had in mind when he talked about letting "your light so shine," your deeds cascading with a goodness that makes others go nuts over God.
+Crossings aims more than anything to encourage a use of the Gospel.
+In the text study method that anchors our enterprise, you'll find six steps.
+The last of these invites us to imagine how the Gospel, working in us, might erupt in the kind of behavior Jesus had in mind when he talked about letting "your light so shine," your deeds cascading with a goodness that makes others go nuts over God.
 Much of the ensuing Sermon on the Mount is an exercise in precisely such imagining, as in "Really, the thug ordered you to haul his pack for a mile?
 So carry it for two, already-and whistle while you trudge!"
 Shock the guy's sandals off, in other words.
 When he asks, "What gives?" you can say, "Christ honored you enough to bear your sins; two miles with your pack is the least I can do," or some such thing.
 That's using the Gospel.

-The premise of this conference is that such behavior is in short supply in the America of 2018.
+Such behavior is in short supply in the America of 2018.
 So is the attitude-the faith in God-that drives it.
 And now the greater sorrow: one sees this lack in churches too, if not especially in churches, where one looks first to find it.